MyMonero – How to create and use Monero web wallet, is it safe? + review

 Unlike other wallets you don’t have to create a new wallet address manually.
 For each login key there is only one wallet associated and it will generate the address automatically.
 Upon logging into your account you’ll land in account overview page.
 It will display your wallet public address, transaction history details and the balance for your account.
 So where to get the complete account details such as private view key and spend key?

-Drop down account at the top right corner and click on account details.
-Now it will display a popup that shows Account Address (Public), View Key (Private) and Spend Key (Private).
-Copy these information which is as important as your login key.
+Drop down your XMR address at the top.
+It will display your Account details such as: Address (Public), Secret View Key (Private), Secret Spend Key (Private) and your Secret Mnemonic.
+Copy these information which are all important.
 This will come in handy in the future to import wallet to other service or to recover account.

 How to use MyMonero – Wallet Overview